Gift Funds For Down Payment On Home Purchase

-This ARTICLE On Gift Funds For Down Payment On Home Purchase Was PUBLISHED On July 30th, 2019
+This ARTICLE On Gift Funds For Down Payment On Home Purchase Was UPDATED And PUBLISHED On November 21st, 2020

-Gift funds for down payment on home purchase are allowed by both government and conventional loans for the down payment and closing costs:
+Gift funds for down payment on home purchase are allowed on government and conventional loans for the down payment and closing costs:

 - FHA, VA, USDA, Fannie Mae, and Freddie Mac allow gift funds to be used